Jogi04/beer_detector/README.md

 ## How does it work?

-All code is written in python using pytorch.
+All code is written in Python using PyTorch.
 In the following sections, I want to highlight the most important aspects of this project:

 ### Beer detection